5 of the Best Dog Food Toppers

 Whole raw eggs are a healthy addition to your dog’s food.
 They are a natural source of amino acids, which are the building blocks of protein.
 Amino acids play a critical role in healthy body function.

-Dogs are even able to eat the shells.
+Dogs can even eat the shells.
 They contain calcium and other minerals.
 So, if your dog enjoys the shells, feed the shells.
 They provide a little texture and make the meal interesting.

 Eggs are a complete food source… I mean, that’s where baby chickens live and grow until they’re ready for the world.
 Eggs are loaded with vitamins and minerals, such as: